dakhama-mehdi/Scan-broken-owner/README.md

  # Edit Script

- the script list by default 50 objects brokent by category, you can list more on change value at line : 237
+ the script list by default 200 objects brokent by category, you can list more on change value (n + 200) at line : 239

  The script generate HTML format by default, you can also show on gridview or CSV by uncomment line : 267